SLICE -- Combining Strong Lensing and X-ray in AC 114. Further Insights into the Merger Scenario: Strong Lensing Modelling

 Therefore, a companion cluster (\lens b hereafter) is located in the North-West of \lens\, and must be taken into account in the modelling.
 In fact, some elliptical galaxies are found between \lens\, and \lens b, suggesting the presence of a filamentary structure connecting the two components.
 We then realized that \citet{Krick_2007}, who studied the intracluster light (ICL) in the field of \lens, had already mentionned \lens b, but only one redshift was available at that time, preventing the authors from concluding wether \lens b was physically associated with \lens.
 They reported a centralised ICL component associated with \lens, as well as a diffuse component associated with \lens b.

 We include \lens b as an external shear component in the modelling.
 This indeed slightly improves the fit, with the RMS dropping to 0.43$\arcsec$.
-Furthermore, the ellipticity of the main DM clump decreases to $\sim0.74$, which lies at the higher end of values expected from numerical simulations.
-The strength of the external shear is $\sim0.13$, a typical value at a distance of around 200$\arcsec$ from the centre of a massive cluster.
+Furthermore, the ellipticity of the main DM clump decreases to $\sim0.74$, which lies at the higher end of values expected from numerical simulations \citep{Despali_2016}.
+The strength of the external shear is $\sim0.13$.
 The angle of this external shear\footnote{This corresponds to the angle of the shear generated by the external mass component and experienced by the SL constraints.
 Like other angles, it is defined with respect to the X axis (East-West direction), measured positively counter-clockwise.}, constrained to be equal to $\sim139^{\circ}$, points unambigously and consistently towards \lens b as the source of this shear.
 We also include \lens b as a singular isothermal sphere centred on BCG$_2$.
 The resulting RMS is 0.49$\arcsec$, comparable to the RMS obtained when using an external shear, and the velocity dispersion of \lens b is equal to 750$\pm$150\,km\,s$^{-1}$.
 The ellipticity of the main DM clump decreases to $\sim0.74$.
-In the following, we consider the inclusion of \lens b as an external shear component.
+In all models investigated hereafter (\emph{i.e.} the SL+X-ray models), \lens b is modelled as an external shear component, not as an SIS profile.
+The SIS description is only used in Fig.~2 in order to present mass contours associated with \lens b and to illustrate the bimodality of the mass distribution in the \lens$-$\lens b system.

 To summarize, our SL only analysis provides strong evidence for the presence of a massive companion cluster to \lens\, in the north-west, which we propose to name \lens b.

 Note that we do not attempt to further improve the RMS by optimising individual cluster members located close to certain multiple images (namely images 2.4, 3.3, 3.4, 4.1, 4.2).